 • having merely the outward appearance of something

-stoma sits on the left side of the stomach.
+More stoma sits on the left side of the stomach.
 The waste products from the body exit through the stoma into the pouch in a solid-state.
 Some colostomies are of the double-barrel variety, meaning they have two stomas.
-Most of the time, the second stoma drains mucus and may only need a covering rather than a pouch or bag once it heals.
+The second stoma drains mucus most of the time and may only need a covering rather than a pouch or bag once it heals.

 - Urostomy (ileal conduit) – With bladder removal or significant impairment, ureters are detached from the bladder on one end and attached to the “back portion” of the ileum that is sewn shut.
 The stoma appears on the right-hand side at the other end of the ileum.
 Urine and mucous empty into the pouch used as a collection device.
 Both are very irritating to the skin — a separate neobladder stores urine as needed for access.

 - Cecostomy: When regular bowel irrigations are necessary, a cecostomy may be helpful.
-A cecostomy allows the performance of colon irrigation using a tube inserted directly into the cecostomy like an enema.
+A cecostomy allows the caregiver to perform colon irrigation using a tube inserted directly into the cecostomy like an enema.

 - Gastrostomy: An opening created through the skin into the stomach.
-A tube used for venting or drainage or insertion of a feeding tube for nutritional support directly into the stomach.
+The tube allows venting, drainage, or inserting a feeding tube for nutritional support directly into the stomach.

 Reference: United Ostomy Associations of America.